niksilver/board-game-framework/README.md

    a client peer.
 * `Body` is the original message from the client.

+## Message ordering

+The first message received by a client is its welcome message.
+After that, any messages will be received in the order in which the server receives them.
+However, that order is not certain.
+For example, if client C1 sends message M1 at roughly the same time as client C2 sends message M2, then it's not certain which message the server picks up first.
+Whichever it is, though, is the one it will send out first.

 ## Intents

 Most envelopes carry a message from another client, which is found in